itsyanes/web-scraper/docs/string.md

 ### lastIndexOf

-Returns the last occurence of the char given as a parameter in the string.
+Returns the last occurrence of the char given as a parameter in the string.

 **Parameters:**
 - wrapper (String *): a pointer to a String wrapper.